THE PARABLES RETOLD

 We want to make the life-changing parables of Jesus contextually relevant to the audience of today using the most powerful communication tool we have; film.

-What do I mean by that?
+What do we mean by that?
 If Jesus was to tell the same parables to us today, what characters would He use?
 What settings?
 In no way are these meant to replace the parables of the Bible, these films are meant to connect people to them.

 The Hidden Treasure